 - More communications—often inconsistent or overlapping

-The irony is that fragmentation tends to hurt the very populations DEI initiatives are meant to support.
+The irony: fragmentation tends to hurt the very people DEI initiatives are meant to support.
 Equity improves when access gets simpler.
+WellthCare delivers that simplicity by making preventive care $0-co-pay and automatically rewarding every verified preventive action with store dollars and retirement contributions—no claims, no paperwork, no upfront cost.

 Prevention is the strongest DEI lever-if incentives are equity-safe

-Preventive care can narrow gaps in outcomes and reduce downstream cost, but incentive design matters.
+Preventive care can narrow gaps in outcomes and cut downstream costs, but incentive design matters.
 Too many wellness models reward outcomes (biometrics) rather than actions (completing screenings, attending primary care, adhering to medications).

-For DEI-aligned benefits design, rewarding verified preventive actions is typically more equitable because actions can be made accessible across job types and geographies, while outcomes reflect baseline risk and social determinants well outside an employee’s control.
+For DEI-aligned benefits design, rewarding verified preventive actions is usually more equitable because actions can be made accessible across job types and geographies, while outcomes reflect baseline risk and social determinants way outside an employee's control.

 Compliance is the blind spot: DEI benefits still need strong governance

-DEI benefits can create real exposure when governance is loose-especially for self-funded employers.
-It’s common to see well-intended programs launched quickly, then run into trouble later because nobody clearly defined what the benefit is from a plan and compliance standpoint.
+DEI benefits can create real exposure when governance is loose—especially for self-funded employers.
+You often see well-intended programs launched quickly that run into trouble later because nobody clearly defined what the benefit is from a plan and compliance standpoint.

 Key governance questions to resolve early: